dheero/OBF.github.io/wiki/Google_Summer_of_Code_2011_Org_Application.md

 have read and absorbed the wisdom therein.
 A number of the OBF mentor volunteers have previous experience mentoring students for GSoC as well.

-What will you do to ensure that your accepted students stick with the project after GSoC concludes? (required):

-The two most important indicators for a student's continued participation are 1.) the student's career path continuing in biology and bioinformatics, and 2.) the quality and success of the student's GSoC experience.

-Let's face it, it's unlikely that someone would continue as a regular contributor to open-source bioinformatics toolkits without it being related to their career in biology or bioinformatics in some way.
-That aspect is mostly out of our control, but we can influence that somewhat by which students we pick to fill whatever GSoC slots would be allocated to our organization.

-With respect to the quality of the experience, responsibility for that lies primarily with the mentors, guided by the organization administrator.
-If they have a good, realistic project (preferably one that they thought up themselves), and we keep them engaged and on track for the summer, and bring it to a successful conclusion, that's about as much as one can ask for.

 Is there anything else you would like to tell the Google Summer of Code program administration team? (required):

 No, I think we've made our case.